 Entrance pass to recreate in the Park

 An Entrance Pass is required for each national park.
-The daily Entrance Fee is $25-30.
-Since you plan to visit 4 national parks and several state parks during this road trip, it pays to buy an America the Beautiful Annual Pass for 2021/2022.
-It only costs $80.
+The daily Entrance Fee to each park is $25-35.
+Since you plan to visit 4 national parks and several state parks during this road trip, it pays to buy an America the Beautiful Annual Pass for 2022/2023.
+It only costs $79.99.
 It is valid for one year from the month of purchase.
 You can buy it online via Rei and be ready to enter.
 You can also buy it by entering the first park at the ranger station.
 But there are often long lines at the entrance in the season, so it’s worth having a card already.
 America the Beautiful provides access to more than 2,000 federal recreation areas across the United States.

 This card will give you access to all US national parks, most state parks, and national monuments.
 It’s a great solution.
 But, please remember, that from May 2021 to the Rocky Mountain NP, you also need a Timed Entry Permit, without which you will not enter the park.